By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Frequently Asked Questions

-If you do not get into your first-choice program, you will need to have an audition on file to be considered for any of the music majors.
-You should complete either an in-person or virtual audition according to the requirements above.
+If you do not get into your first-choice program, you will need to complete the music-specific requirements listed above to be considered for other music majors.

 You do not need to audition if you are interested in minoring in music.